awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-events.md

 Supported events include the following:
 + State change for association compliance\.
 + State change for instance patch compliance\.
-For more information, see [Remediating Compliance Issues](sysman-compliance-fixing.md)\.
+For more information, see [Remediating compliance issues](sysman-compliance-fixing.md)\.

 **Maintenance Window**
 Supported events include the following: